TARAAI/Read-Write/docs/graphql.md

 _NoSQL_ allows relationships to be fluid instead of fixed.
 _Demoralization_ of data allows data to be spread over multiple storage locations.
-As the amount of data grows data is sharded and more machines are added to increase query speed.
-Adding more machines with more storage is called `horizontal scaling`.
+As the amount of data grows, data is sharded across more machines to increase query speed.
+Adding more machines to speed up queries is called `horizontal scaling`.

 ---